 Berlin’s Charming Antiques Stores

 With a population of about 4,500, Berlin is small but it packs a lot of charm.
-This Eastern Shore gem has an Arts & Entertainment District along with gift, jewelry and antiques shops.
-Year round second Friday events include performances, pageants and quirky races like the bathtub races and high heel races.
+This Eastern Shore gem has an Arts & Entertainment District along with a Main Street and is know for it's great jewelry, gift and antiques shops.
+Year round, Second Friday events include performances, pageants and quirky races like the bathtub races and high heel races.

 Pet-Friendly Shops in Frederick

-Best known for antiques, Frederick’s lively downtown has an assortment of shops including clothing, home furnishings, toys and more.
+Best known for antiques, Frederick’s lively downtown and Main Street has an assortment of shops including clothing, home furnishings, toys and more.
 A dog park and numerous shops and eateries that are dog-friendly make Frederick a great pick for people traveling with their pets.
-Make sure your trip coincides with one of the special events on the first Saturday of each month.
+Make sure your trip coincides with one of the special events on the First Saturday of each month.

 Crafts and Candies in Havre de Grace

 In Havre de Grace, St. John Street anchors the shopping hub along the Susquehanna River.
-Shops specialize in everything from toys and candy to leather goods and global fair-trade crafts.
+You will find shops that specialize in everything from toys and candy to leather goods and global fair-trade crafts.
 From April through December, the festive First Fridays’ market features live music and merchant promotions.